Kyrgyzstan - Things to Do in Kyrgyzstan in March

 What to Pack

-SPF 50+ sunscreen and glacier glasses - UV index reaches 8 at altitude, and snow reflection intensifies exposure even on cloudy days
+SPF 50+ sunscreen and lip balm - UV index of 8 is serious at elevation, and the combination of snow reflection and thinner atmosphere means you'll burn faster than expected even on partly cloudy days

 Insider Knowledge